wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/xml/how-to-embed-expressions-in-xml-literals.md

     </contact>
     ```

-#### <a name="to-insert-text-as-an-attribute-value"></a>Para insertar texto como un valor de atributo
+#### <a name="to-insert-text-as-an-attribute-value"></a>To insert text as an attribute value

-- El ejemplo siguiente muestra cómo insertar el texto que se encuentra en la `phoneType` variable como el valor de la `type` atributo.
+- The following example shows how to insert the text that is contained in the `phoneType` variable as the value of the `type` attribute.

      [!code-vb[VbXMLSamples#40](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples14.vb#40)]